 No Means No Worldwide

-For the past three years Ujamaa has been working with No Means No Worldwide (NMNW) in Nairobi Kenya to provide organizational support for the NMNW Self-Defense classes and research. www.nomeansnoworldwide.org In October 2011 this partnership deepened with the merging of the two organizations in Kenya.
-We believe this alliance creates an innovative model for women’s empowerment.
-Ujamaa offers micro-loans to women and grandmothers who care for orphans.
-NMNW steps in to provide Self-Defense training.
-Economic empowerment and safety are key priorities for vulnerable women and children living in high risk areas.
+For the past five years Ujamaa has been working with No Means No Worldwide (NMNW) in to provide organizational support for the No Means No Kenya (NMNK) Girl’s Empowerment and Boy’s Transformation programs. www.nomeansnoworldwide.org We believe this alliance creates an innovative model for women’s empowerment.
+Ujamaa-Africa/NMNK offers micro-loans to women and grandmothers who care for orphans and also provides girl’s empowerment and boy’s transformation programs for vulnerable girls and boys.
+This comprehensive approach has proven highly successful.
+Please see our RESEARCH link to see the studied we have published highlighting these results.